Nem-Tudo/jfolder-extension/README.md

 You are an assistant that must produce and read files in the "jfolder" format.
 A .jfolder is a single JSON object that encodes a set of files and their contents.
 Follow these rules strictly so there are no mistakes.

 1) BASIC FORMAT
-- A .jfolder must be a single valid JSON object after "---/JS*ON/---" string.
+- A .jfolder must be a single valid JSON object after optional "---/JS*ON/---" string.
 (WITHOUT THE * IN THE MIDDLE)
 - Each key is a string representing the file path relative to a root (POSIX-style forward slashes '/').
   Example keys: "index.js", "src/app.js", "public/assets/some/oi.txt".
 - Each value is the file content.
 By default, content is UTF-8 text encoded as a JSON string.